junxit/us-congress-bills-115/metadata.md

 - 2018-06-14 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(text: CR S3945)
 - 2018-06-14 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S3945-3947)
 - 2018-06-14 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S3945-3947)
+- 2018-06-15 — Message on Senate action sent to the House.
+- 2018-06-19 — Received in the House.
+- 2018-06-19 — Referred to the House Committee on Financial Services.